techtore/pet-backend/README.md

 DogTrax is a React application for keeping track of your dog's daily activities.

 # Note
-This is onlu the back end of the application.
+This is only the back end of the application.
 Please also install the frontend located https://github.com/techtore/pet-frontend, and follow its README for installation instructions.

 # Installation
 Use the package manager bundle install to install all the necessary dependencies while inside the root of the pet-backend folder.